Indian anchor learns husband died in story she's reporting

 Story highlights

-- Harshad Kawade was killed in a two-vehicle accident in northeast India
+- Harshad Kawade was killed in a two-vehicle accident in central India

 - His wife of 18 months was anchoring breaking news reports of the tragedy

-(CNN)Supreet Kaur was anchoring the IBC24 news program Saturday morning when word broke of a deadly accident in northeast India.
+(CNN)Supreet Kaur was anchoring IBC24 news broadcast in India Saturday morning when word broke of a deadly accident.

-She told the audience about the details -- three people had died and two were injured when an SUV and truck collided in Pithaura.
+She told the audience about the details -- three people had died and two were injured when an SUV and truck collided in Pithora.
 While she listened to a reporter giving more details about the tragedy over the phone, Kaur began to think that her husband, who she knew was in the area in a similar vehicle, might have been one of the victims.

 But her demeanor never changed and the senior anchor, who has been with IBC24 for its entire nine-year history, kept reporting even as images of the vehicle and blurred photos of victims appeared on the screen.